AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ## Abstract
 {:.no_toc .no_count}

-This memo describes an RTP payload format for the AV1 video codec.
+This memo describes an RTP payload format for the [AV1 video codec][AV1].
 The payload format has wide applicability, from low bit-rate peer-to-peer usage, to high bit-rate multi-party video conferences.
 It includes provisions for temporal and spatial scalability.

 ## Status of This Memo